 - The 5G-RG is replaced with an FN-RG.

 - W-AGF acts on behalf of FN-RG, as an endpoint for N1 signalling.
-The triggers for initiating PDU Session Modification by the W-AGF are defined by BBF (BBF WT-456 [9]) and Cablelabs.
+The triggers for initiating PDU Session Modification by the W-AGF are defined by BBF (BBF TR-456 [9]) and Cablelabs.

 - If applicable, based on BBF specification TR-456 [9] and Cablelabs specification, in step 1, the W-AGF initiates a PDU Session Modification Request to the AMF on behalf of FN-RG.

 - W-AGF may issue L-W-CP resource modification procedure with the FN-RG that is related with the information received from the SMF as in step 4.
-The actions performed by W-AGF are defined by BBF (BBF WT-456 [9]) and Cablelabs.
+The actions performed by W-AGF are defined by BBF (BBF TR-456 [9]) and Cablelabs.

 - In step 4, L-W-UP resources may be modified by the W-AGF.